softwareguru/airflowsummit-website/content/faq/_index.md

 The Airflow Community strives to be a welcoming, inclusive, and accessible environment for all, regardless of ability.
 Participants requiring special accommodations should provide details in their registration and/or by emailing us at info@airflowsummit.org.
 This information will be kept private and only be shared with individuals who need to know to secure these accommodations.

+### What can I expect from the workshops on Sept 21st?
+On September 21 we will have workshops.
+These will be 2-3 hour workshops and each participant would be able to take one in the morning and one in the afternoon.
+Tickets for this day will cost an extra $100 and these tickets will be available starting June 11.
+We are currently working on the definition of the workshops and expect to have this up on the website on mid-June

 ### What happened to the archive of past sessions?

 Don’t worry, it is still [available here.](/sessions)